jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

   - **Crown entity group** has the meaning given by section 136(1) of the Crown Entities Act 2004
   - **deputy chief referee** means a person appointed as a deputy chief referee under section 219(3)
   - **designated character school** means a school designated in accordance with sections 204 and 205
+  - **Director of Regulation** or means the person appointed under section 27A
   - **Directory of Assessment and Skill Standards** means the Directory of Assessment and Skill Standards described in section 437
   - **disciplinary body** means either or both of the Complaints Assessment Committee and the Disciplinary Tribunal
   - **Disciplinary Tribunal** means the Disciplinary Tribunal established by rules made under section 486